Stabbing boxes with finitely many axis-parallel lines and flats: Introduction

-Helly Theorem~\cite{Helly23}, a fundamental result in Discrete and Convex Geometry, states that if $\cF$ is a family of compact convex sets in $\RR^d$ such that every $d+1$ sets from $\cF$ can be pierced by a single point then the whole family $\cF$ is pierceable by a single point.
-If $\cF$ is a finite collection then we don't have to assume the compactness of the convex sets in $\cF$ for the conclusion of the Helly Theorem to still hold.
-Lov\'asz proved the following {\em colorful} variant of the Helly Theorem, though the proof first appeared in a by B\'ar\'any~\cite{BARANY}. \begin{theorem}[B\'ar\'any~\cite{BARANY}: Colorful Helly Theorem] Suppose $\cF_1,\dots,\cF_{d+1}$ be finite families of convex sets in $\RR^d$ such that $\left( C_{1}, \dots, C_{d+1}\right) \in \cF_{1} \times \dots \times \cF_{d+1}$ we have $\bigcap_{i \in [d+1]} C_{i} \neq \emptyset$.
-Then $\exists i\in [d+1]$ and a point in $\R^{d}$ that pierces all the sets in $\cF_i$. \end{theorem}
+Helly's Theorem~\cite{Helly23}, a fundamental result in discrete and convex geometry, states that if $\cF$ is a family of compact convex sets in $\RR^d$ such that every $d+1$ sets from $\cF$ can be pierced by a single point, then the whole family $\cF$ is pierceable by a single point.
+The compactness requirement can be dropped if $\cF$ is finite.
+Lov\'asz proved the following {\em colorful} variant of the Helly Theorem, though the proof first appeared in a paper by B\'ar\'any~\cite{Barany82}. \begin{theorem}[B\'ar\'any~\cite{Barany82}: Colorful Helly Theorem] Suppose $\cF_1,\dots,\cF_{d+1}$ are non-empty finite families of convex sets in $\RR^d$ such that for all $\left( C_{1}, \dots, C_{d+1}\right) \in \cF_{1} \times \dots \times \cF_{d+1}$ we have $\bigcap_{i \in [d+1]} C_{i} \neq \emptyset$.
+Then there exists an $i\in [d+1]$ and a point in $\R^{d}$ that pierces all the sets in $\cF_i$. \end{theorem}

-Over the last hundred years, different generalizations and applications of Helly Theorem have been extensively studied.
-See the surveys by Amenta et al.~\cite{AmentaDeLS17}, De Loera et al.~\cite{de2019discrete}, and B{\'a}r{\'a}ny and Kalai~\cite{BaranyK2022helly}.
+Over the last hundred years, several generalizations and applications of Helly's Theorem have been extensively studied.
+For an overview of the same, one can see Amenta et al.~\cite{AmentaDeLS17}, De Loera et al.~\cite{de2019discrete}, and B{\'a}r{\'a}ny and Kalai~\cite{BaranyK2022helly}.

-Generalizations of Helly's Theorem to general $k$-transversals, for $1\leq k \leq d-1$, has been an active area of research, see the survey by Holmsen and Wenger~\cite{HolmsenW17}.
-Santal\'{o}~\cite{Santal2009} showed that there can be no {\em Helly-type} theorem for arbitrary families of convex sets and line transversals.
-Because of Santal\'{o}'s impossibility result, the follow-up works on $k$-transversals are for families of convex sets that satisfy additional properties, see~\cite{Hadwiger56,Hadwiger57,DGK,GoodmanPJAMS88,ABJP,AGP,HolmsenKL03,CheongGHP08}.
+Generalizing Helly's Theorem to general $k$-transversals, for $1\leq k \leq d-1$, has been an active area of research.
+See the survey by Holmsen and Wenger~\cite{HolmsenW17} for more details.
+Santal\'{o}~\cite{Santal2009} showed that there can be no {\em Helly-type} theorem for arbitrary families of compact convex sets in $\R^3$ and line transversals.
+Because of Santal\'{o}'s impossibility result, the follow-up works on $k$-transversals are for families of convex sets that satisfy additional properties~\cite{Hadwiger56,Hadwiger57,DGK,GoodmanPJAMS88,ABJP,AGP,HolmsenKL03,CheongGHP08}.